amrit9528/devops-assignment/readme.md

   - Store sensitive information (API keys, database credentials, etc.) as environment variables
   - Use GitHub Secrets or any other for CI/CD pipeline credentials
   - Demonstrate secure method to inject environment variables into containers

+## Bonus Points - OPTIONAL
+- Completing these optional tasks can be beneficial:
+  - Implementing automated test cases in the CI pipeline
+  - Deploying on a Kubernetes cluster (on cloud or using Minikube)
+  - Creating Kubernetes manifests for deployment, service, secrets, etc.
+  - Setting up basic monitoring and alerting

 ## Deliverables